fabrisdnl/MultichannelClassification/README.md

 optional: --dataset_path path to dataset (or folder of multiple datasets with flag --directory)
-          --load_saved_models to use directly the precomputed models in later executions; can't be used in first execution --saves flag to indicates the path where to saves results --labels_txt to specify for foraminifera that the labels are provided in txt files --no_valid indicates if ignore validation and do only training --directory' indicates if input is a folder of mat files (group of datasets)
+          --load_saved_models to use directly the precomputed models in later executions; can't be used in first execution --saves flag to indicates the path where to saves results (default: saves folder inside project) --labels_txt to specify for foraminifera that the labels are provided in txt files (dataset with fold x, label_x.txt)
+          --no_valid indicates if ignore validation and do only training --directory' indicates if input is a folder of mat files (group of datasets)
 ```